lambdaclass/lambda_ethereum_consensus/docs/handbooks/state_transition.md

   ```
 ### Additional information

 - The third core piece of the consensus layer state transition function is contained in the `process_slots` function.
-It's the `process_epochs` function.
+It's the `process_epoch` function.
 [See declaration](https://eth2book.info/capella/annotated-spec/#def_process_slots)

 - The `SignedBeaconBlock` is a secure wrapper around the `BeaconBlock` container it is one of the two fundamental container of a consensus client with `BeaconState`. `BeaconBlock` is the  container used by the leader to communicate network updates to all other validators. `BeaconState` are the states of the chain kept internally by the clients, updated through the application of new `BeaconBlock`s.